Where to Stay by Gorge du Verdon in France

 1) La Bastide de Moustiers ~ Owned by renowned chef Alain Ducasse, this elegant inn provides a refined atmosphere, outdoor pool, & of course, fine dining ~ tucked just one kilometer away from the village center.

-2) Hotel Le Columbier ~ With rooms slightly less sophisticated than La Bastide, the surroundings of Hotel Le Columbier can’t be beat: its outdoor pool & striking mountain views will have you not wanting to leave.
-Family run & with only 22 rooms, Le Columbier offers an intimate, adult retreat.
+2) Hotel Le Columbier ~ With rooms slightly less sophisticated than La Bastide, the surroundings of Hotel Le Columbier can’t be beat: its outdoor pool & striking mountain views will enchant you.
+Family run, with just 22 rooms: Le Columbier is an intimate, adult retreat.

-3) Hotel de la Ferme Rose ~ A little quirkier & more colorful than the first two options, you’ve got the 12-room Hotel de la Ferme Rose ~ with mid-century antiques, beautiful gardens, & a cozy bar to cap off your night in.
+3) Hotel de la Ferme Rose ~ Quirkier & more colorful than the first two options, you’ve got the 12-room Hotel de la Ferme Rose ~ with mid-century antiques, beautiful gardens, & a cozy bar to grab a nightcap in.
 If off-beat is more your thing, check in here.

 Photos of Gorge du Verdon